- This event has passed.

 Sponsored by The Concord Consortium

 Data are everywhere—but how can you prepare your students for a data-rich future?
-In this edWebinar you’ll learn how you can bring data experiences into your classroom.
-Chad Dorsey, President & CEO, and Bill Finzer, Senior Scientist at the Concord Consortium, will lead this hands-on session.
+In this edWebinar learn how you can bring data experiences into your classroom.
+Chad Dorsey, President & CEO, and Bill Finzer, Senior Scientist at the Concord Consortium, lead this hands-on session.
 Both are education, technology, and pedagogy professionals.
 You will:

 - Learn how free NSF-supported online tools can help your students explore data and create their own visualizations